Services We Provide:

 We specialize in integrated treatment, which combines treatment for addiction and underlying mental health disorders, otherwise known as co-occurring disorders.
 A combination of holistic, evidence-based group and individual therapies are used to address these disorders as well as any trauma.
 This approach to treatment can be found at our residential, outpatient and specialized treatment facilities across the country.Learn More

-We accept major insurance providers and a wide variety of other insurance plans.
+We work with most major insurance providers and offer a variety of payment options.

 Convenient treatment locations for you